Explore the Mysterious Tombs of the Valley of the Kings in Egypt

 • Respect the rules – photography is only allowed in some tombs with permits.

-The Valley of the Kings is more than a tourist attraction — it is a portal to the past, a place where ancient rulers prepared for eternity.
+it is a portal to the past, a place where ancient rulers prepared for eternity.
 Every step you take there brings you closer to the heart of Egypt’s mysterious legacy.